jgorman/rails_ubuntu/README.md

 # 3. <a id="capistrano"></a>Run Capistrano to Install Rails #

-Set up your Rails application for deployment with Capistrano.
+Set up your Rails application for deployment with Capistrano following this guide.

-After your new server is provisioned, run your initial application deployment using this guide.

 https://gorails.com/deploy/ubuntu/18.04#capistrano

+Run Capistrano for the first time to set up the standard deployment directory structure.

 ```
 my@my-mac myapp $ bundle exec cap production deploy --hosts=vagrant-box